 You may find less support for and more configuration needed when using FTPS.
 But, the use of TLS & SSL cryptographic protocols that are part of FTPS makes this a preferred file transfer method for many businesses.

 3. Encrypted Website Connections

 HTTPS is the Hypertext Transfer Protocol “Secure.”

 HTTPS can’t be monitored or tampered with.
 No man-in-the-middle attacks.
 HTTPS checks the website security certificate and ensures you are talking to the real website, not an impersonator.
-Today, many websites default to HTTPS so others can not see what you are doing.
-However, it is a good idea to check the hypertext transfer protocol when visiting new websites or if you get warnings or pop-ups verifying you want to go to a particular site.
+Today, most business websites default to HTTPS.
+However, it is a good idea to check the hypertext transfer protocol when visiting new websites or if you get warnings or pop-ups verifying you want to go to that particular site.
 Look for HTTPS at the beginning of the web address or look for the lock symbol before the website name in your address bar.